 It was 1924 and the Klan was riding high.
-The author’s father, a congressman, wouldn’t join, and this Is how It felt to be an outcast In one’s own home town that
+The author’s father, a congressman, wouldn’t join, and this Is how It felt to be an outcast in one’s own home town that summer.

 We drove home to Evansville that year from Washington, B.C., in mid-June, my father and mother and sister and I, in the family Hudson.
 I had taken the Federal Express down from Boston as soon as my exams were over, and the next day we left the capital, where my father had just finished his first term as a congressman from Indiana.
 I was pleased with myself, secretly but no doubt obviously, for surviving the year at Harvard fresh and green out of a midwestern high school, and I was proud of my father for his record as a freshman in Congress.